 (2) When the matching circuit parameters are uncertain, replace them with 0 ohms.
 When performing actual debugging, determine the parameters and replace them with specific digital components.

-(5) In the high-frequency signal network, act as an inductor or capacitor (impedance matching, 0 ohm resistor also has impedance!).
+(5) In the high-frequency signal network, act as an inductor or capacitor (impedance matching, the 0-ohm resistor also has impedance!).
 When used as an inductor, it is mainly to solve the EMC problem.

 (6) Single point grounding, such as single point analog ground and digital ground.

 (8) For example, for system debugging, the system is divided into several modules.
-The power supply between the modules is separated from ground by a 0 ohm resistor.
-When the power or ground is shorted during the debug phase, the 0 ohm resistor can be removed to narrow the search.
+The power supply between the modules is separated from the ground by a 0-ohm resistor.
+When the power or ground is shorted during the debug phase, the 0-ohm resistor can be removed to narrow the search.

 The above functions can also be replaced by "magnetic beads".
-Although the 0 ohm resistor and the magnetic bead have similar functions, there are essential differences, the former being the impedance characteristic and the latter being the inductive.
+Although the 0-ohm resistor and the magnetic bead have similar functions, there are essential differences, the former being the impedance characteristic and the latter being inductive.
 Magnetic beads are commonly used in power and terrestrial networks for filtering.